Healthy Aging

 Completed Research Projects

-Pragmatic Trial of an MI-CBT Adherence Program for Lifestyle Interventions in Older Adults with Mild Cognitive Impairment (MCI)
+Pilot Randomized Trial of an MI-CBT Adherence Program for Lifestyle Interventions in Older Adults with Mild Cognitive Impairment (MCI)

 University of Florida, KL2

-Investigators: Julia Sheffler, Ph.D., Sylvie Naar, Ph.D., Zhe He, Ph.D., Dimitris Kiosses, Ph.D., & Paul Katz, M.D.
+Co-Investigators: Sylvie Naar, Ph.D., Zhe He, Ph.D., Dimitris Kiosses, Ph.D., & Paul Katz, M.D.

-Proof-of-Concept: Examining the effects of a nutrition adherence program on risks for Alzheimer's disease
+Proof-of-Concept: Examining the Effects of a Nutrition Adherence Program on Risks for Alzheimer's Disease

 Florida State University Team Science for Translational Research Seed Grant